fluid-music/fluid-music/README.md

   - offline personalized content systems
   - deploying in machine learning projects such as a GANs and reinforcement learning systems
   - efficient machine listening based recipes
+- Can run headless, which is necessary for:
+  - deploying to a web server
-- Can describe sound design documents in a format that is human readable and machine readable, allowing
+- Can describe sound design documents in a format that is human readable and machine readable, allowing:
   - an ecosystem of recipe sharing, akin to a package manager AND
   - integration with procedural and ML workflows